Sara Hantgan

 Director of Donor Relations

-Pursuing a B.S. in Information Sciences with a concentration in Information Analysis on the premedical track
+B.S. in Information Sciences with a concentration in Information Analysis

-Sara is interested in the broader implementation of technology in the healthcare landscape to improve accessibility, patient education, and chronic disease outcomes.
+Sara is interested in the implementation of technology in the healthcare landscape to improve accessibility, patient education, and chronic disease outcomes.
 She is a student research assistant at Montefiore Health System/Albert Einstein College of Medicine.
-On the Michigan campus, she is on the editorial board for the Undergraduate Journal of Public Health and is the VP of Finance for Miss STEM Careers, an organization that aims to provide educational programs to young women regarding STEM careers with substantial gender gaps.

 Growing up with a laundry list of food allergies, I have experienced firsthand challenges with finding safe food in public places.
 I quickly learned the negative implications of having food allergies as a result of the lack of education on food allergy safety and the ambiguity of food labeling.

 With the backdrop of this personal work, I am passionate about SSF’s focus on partnering with and educating pantries to ensure the safety of pantry visitors with dietary restrictions.
-I am proud to be apart of an all-women team at SSF that understands the gravity of managing a food allergy and promotes equity in the food bank system at large.
+I am proud to be a part of a team at SSF that understands the gravity of managing a food allergy and promotes equity in the food bank system at large.